milankl/SoftPosit.jl/README.md

 For all the types `Posit8, Posit16, Posit32, Posit8_2, Posit16_2, Posit24_2` conversions between Integers and Floats and basic arithmetic operations `+`, `-`, `*`, `/` and `sqrt` are defined.
 Unfortunately, `Posit8_1, Posit16_1, Posit24_1` are not yet fully supported by the underlying C library.

+To support quires, `Quire8` and `Quire16` are implemented as 32 / 128bit types for fused multiply-add and fused multiply-subtract.
+See below for examples.

 # Examples

 Conversion to and from `Float64` (`Float32` and `Float16` work too)